startino/ai-git-tool/api/src/prompts/git_diff_processor.md

 - Updated the GitDiffProcessor constructor to read the prompt template from a markdown file.
 - Improved error handling in the generate_commit_message method.

+Group changes related to refactoring or renaming in the same detail, with an overarching description of where the changes were made.

 The headline MUST follow the Conventional Commits format:
 `<type>[optional scope]: <description>`